The 2025 Status list is live ! View all posts

 Step 2: Exfoliation – Remove Dead Skin Cells

-Exfoliation is a critical part of achieving glowing skin.
+Exfoliation is a crucial step in achieving radiant, glowing skin.
 By removing dead skin cells, you allow your other skincare products to penetrate deeper and work more effectively.
 However, exfoliating too often can irritate the skin, so moderation is key.

 • Chemical exfoliants (such as AHA, BHA) are excellent for gently dissolving dead skin cells without physical scrubbing.